Do you charge for an initial visit?

 How long will the first visit take?

 The first visit can last anywhere between 30 minutes and 1 hour depending on how ready the patient is for treatment.
 We may just do a visual exam and discuss our findings, or we may suggest one or more X-rays and complete diagnostics including a digital scan of the teeth with photographs to document the current position.
+We sometimes even start your treatment at the initial visit, so that will add a little more time.

 Do you take patients transferring from out of town?